-Inside Les Miles' Return to College Fooball and Attempt to Resurrect Kansas
+Inside the Return of Les Miles

 The Uber driver has seen what football hell looks like, and over the course of an 11-minute drive to Memorial Stadium, he takes a painful trip through the past decade of Kansas football.

-It begins in a place of great joy, 2007, when former head coach Mark Mangino led Kansas to a 12-1 record and Orange Bowl win.
-The team finished seventh in the nation in the final AP Poll.
+It begins in a place of great joy, 2007, when former head coach Mark Mangino led Kansas to a 12-1 record and an Orange Bowl win.
+The team finished seventh in the nation in the final AP poll.

-From there, the program began a decade-long dive.
+From there, the program began a decadelong dive.
 Mangino went 8-5 in 2008 and 5-7 in 2009, then resigned after a university probe into his treatment of players.
 Turner Gill took over and lasted two seasons, winning five games and losing 19.
 Charlie Weis made it 28 games but lost 22 of them.
 Clint Bowen went 1-7 as his interim replacement.
 And David Beaty wasn't retained after last season, his fourth.
 His teams occasionally flashed glimpses of hope, but he finished his tenure 6-42.

 Kansas has not won more than three games in a season since 2009 and has won only six conference games over the past decade.
 Up until September 2018, the Jayhawks had lost 46 straight road games.